 JunkTrack

-A system using free floating devices to track and study litter in freshwater and coastal areas
+Free floating GPS devices to track and study litter in freshwater and coastal areas for months or years.

-The systems, consisting of sealed containers with PET casing, can be kept in a 'hibernation' condition using an external transducer.
+The systems, consisting of sealed containers with PET casing, can be kept in a 'hibernation' condition using an external magnet.

 As well as directly tracking waste floating in the current, if they are buried in the sediment of the embankments they can assess the erosion of the embankments themselves, waking up, and sending an alarm, only when they are freed from the sands.